SCHOLARSHIPS & AWARDS FAQS

+You must MAIL your application.
+Applications may not be sent digitally or by fax.
 We have deliberately set the due date as a "postmarked by" date.
-Applications may not be sent digitally or by fax.
 Multiple copies are required and explained in the application.
-We wait for two weeks after the "postmarked by" date to send applications to reviewers.
-You do NOT have to send your application by Express Mail, Priority Mail, UPS or Federal Express.
+Do NOT send your application with signature required.
 When it arrives does not matter – the postmark date does.
-Also please do NOT send your application with signature required.

 What do I send if this is my first semester and I do not have a GPA or transcript yet?

 Please do NOT send a transcript from your previous schooling.
 Run off a list of the classes you are taking at the moment and ask your program director to sign it and note that you do not have grades yet but that you are in good standing with your classes.